topper-123/optioneer/README.rst

       warnings.warn(deprecated_option.msg, FutureWarning)
     Out[20]: 'abcdefg'

-If an options should be renamed and/or a marker should be for when the option will be removed, that is also possible:
+If an options should be renamed and/or a marker should be set for when the option will be removed, that is also possible:

 .. code-block:: python